Can’t find an answer here? Give us a call on 07 32697665 and we can help with ay other questions.

 How do I work out how much water is in my pool?

-Average length by average width by average depth in metres equals volume in kilolitres.
+Multiply average length by average width by average depth in metres, which equals volume in kilolitres (1000s of litres).

 What things should I consider when deciding on a pool builder?